skthon/Assetbook/README.md

 ### Security

-If you discover any security related issues, please email saikiranchavan@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email saikiranchavan@gmail.com or create an issue.

 ## Credits